microsoft/DMF/Dmf/Modules.Library/Dmf_IoctlHandler.md

 IoctlRecords | A table of records that specify information about each supported IOCTL.
 ManualMode | Module open configuration.
 KernelModeRequestsOnly | This allows the module to handle only requests from kernel mode clients.
-CustomCapabilities | Windows Store App access capabilities string.
+CustomCapabilities | Do not use.
+This field is only present for backward compatibility purposes.
-IsRestricted | If set to DEVPROP_TRUE, sets the restricts access to the Device Interface.
+IsRestricted | Do not use.
+This field is only present for backward compatibility purposes.
 PostDeviceInterfaceCreate | Allows Client to perform actions after the Device Interface is created.
 ForwardUnhandledRequests | Allows request forwarding for IOCTLs not handled by this Module.
 ReferenceString | Optional device interface instance reference string.
 It must remain in memory while for the lifetime of the driver.